-Risk relating to UK taxation is managed within the wider Chubb risk management framework, the purpose of which is to identify, assess and manage risk.
+Risk relating to UK taxation is managed within the wider Chubb enterprise risk management framework, the purpose of which is to identify, assess, manage and mitigate risk.
 Risk management procedures are continually reviewed, ensuring our controls remain robust and effective.

 The Boards are responsible for the management of risk and are advised and supported by the Audit and Risk Committees.
-The EMEA Head of Tax is responsible for the implementation of the approach to UK taxation.
+The EMEA Tax Team is responsible for the implementation of the approach to UK taxation.

 Commercially driven attitude towards tax planning in respect of UK taxation